redsh/IPyXMPP/README.md

 ### Supported clients:

-Both native and web-based XMPP clients can be used to chat with the IPython bot, but for being able to see plot images in the chat window, you need one supporting XEP-0231 (Adium, ...).
-The maximum size of images is determined by the max stanza size of the jabber server you are using.
+All native and web-based XMPP clients can be used to chat with the IPython bot, but in order to see plot images in the chat window, you need a client supporting XEP-0231 (Adium, ...).
+The maximum size of images is determined by the max stanza size supported by your XMPP server.

 ### TODOs: